Our Social Mission:

 The MusicConnect team includes highly trained and experienced Music Therapists, all with Music Therapy university qualifications and registered with the Australian Music Therapy Association (AMTA).
 They are an amazing, passionate and talented team of people with the common goal of helping families through Music Therapy.
 Find out more below...

 Al Fuller - director

 Al's professional roles and experience includes: Senior Music Therapist at Giant Steps Sydney, Founder and Manager of Music Therapy Centre Northern Beaches, National Manager of Sing&Grow AUSTRALIA and her present role is Founder and Director of MusicConnect.
-She has appeared in TV and radio interviews promoting music therapy, has presented numerous workshops and papers at professional conferences, delivers guest lectures at university level, has served in various positions with the AMTA, and continues to mentor and supervise Music Therapists.
+She has appeared in TV and radio interviews promoting music therapy, has presented numerous workshops and papers at professional conferences, delivers lectures at university level, and has served in various positions with the AMTA.

 Al's areas of interest include parent-child interaction, young children with a disability, neurobiological aspects of music therapy, therapeutic songwriting and recording, the inclusion of visual aids in sessions, and techniques for creating activities that meet the needs of the individuals within group settings.

 Lauren completed a Masters in Creative Music Therapy at WSU in 2016, having graduated with Honours from Sydney Conservatorium of Music majoring in Flute Performance in 2012.
 Having tutored flute throughout Sydney for the past decade, Lauren is looking forward to starting a new chapter as a Music Therapist and Administrator for MusicConnect.
 Lauren is also currently a board member of the NSW Australian Music Therapy Association.
 Lauren is passionate about working with young people, believing that the early years in a child’s life form lifelong foundations.

 The Australian Music Therapy Association (AMTA) uses the following definition: